abhishek-thakur/Weather-App/README.md

-To Run the project First-a-fall you will need valid api key from "https://home.openweathermap.org/api_keys" after storing valid key value in common.js file to apiKey on line number 2 of common.js
+To Run the project First-a-fall you will need valid api key from "https://home.openweathermap.org/api_keys" after storing valid key value in common.js file in apiKey variable on line number 2 of common.js

 Now open the index.html file in browser